 “… natural religion was understood to be accessible and available to all.
 It was inviting and tolerant, though not always very specific.
 Natural Religion, for instance, carried no special membership requirements, other than one’s humanity.
 It’s convictions and affirmations were publicly accessible.
 It could be verified empirically, and required no approvals or sanctions from ecclesiastical authorities” (2).

-Human beings are religious just as they are moral, political, musical, and so on.
-However, despite its name, Natural Religion should not be confused with the worship of nature (which one might refer to as ‘naturism’), those religions that worship nature, or natural theology which looks at the physical universe and infers a God’s characteristics within them.
-According to Natural Religion the desire to worship God, a godhead, gods, understand nirvana, and so on, is basic to every human being, and so much so that if one lacked this natural religious sensibility then one could not truly be holistically human.
-Most would say there’s something wrong with the human being who lacks a sense of morality, and similarly, on the idea of Natural Religion, the human that lacks a religious instinct has something wrong with him or her.
-Natural Religion is thus not something that has to be taught, it it just simply part of human nature.
+On this view, human beings are believed to be religious just as they are moral, political, and musical.
+But despite the name, Natural Religion should not be confused with the worship of nature (which one might refer to as ‘naturism’ and common within pagan religions), those religions that worship nature, or natural theology which looks at the physical universe and infers a God’s characteristics within them.
+According to Natural Religion the desire to worship God, a godhead, gods, and so on, is basic to every human being, and so much so that if one lacked this natural religious sensibility then one could not truly be holistically human.
+Just as most would claim that there is something wrong with the person who lacks a sense of morality, similarly Natural Religion suggests that the human that lacks a religious instinct has something wrong with him or her.
+Natural Religion is thus not something that has to be taught, it this just simply part of human nature.

 Natural Religion Versus Revealed Religion

 Further, many historical and Enlightenment theorists worked with a distinction between Natural Religion and Revealed Religion.
-The Deist Thomas Pain (1737-1809) explains that,
+The Deist Thomas Pain (1737-1809) remarked that,

 “If we consider the nature of our condition here, we must see there is no occasion for such a thing as revealed religion.
 What is it we want to know?
 Does not the creation, the universe we behold, preach to us the existence of an Almighty Power that governs and regulates the whole?
 And is not the evidence that this creation holds out to our senses infinitely stronger than anything we can read in a book that any impostor might make and call the word of God?
 As for morality, the knowledge of it exists in every man’s conscience” (3)